Kentucky Car Accident Lawyer

 At Wilt & Thompson, PLLC, we are dedicated to helping those across the state of Kentucky who have endured traumatic injuries.
 It is our goal to ensure that the individual or entity that is responsible for causing your accident and resulting injuries pays for what they put you through.

-Types of Auto Wrecks and Injuries
+Types of Car Accidents and Injuries

 Every car accident is different, and there are countless ways a motor vehicle wreck can happen.
 Maybe you were struck by a semi as you drove through a green light, or perhaps your SUV rolled over on the highway as you jerked the wheel to avoid colliding with a motorcycle, for example.
 Other types of car accidents might include sideswipe accidents, rear-end collisions, and head-on collisions, to name a few.